leewillis77/wp-wpdotorg-embed/readme.txt

 = 1.1 =

 * Add support for themes.
+Hat tip to [zgani](http://profiles.wordpress.org/zgani) for nudging me to release the update!

 = 1.0 =